Evaluation methodology used in the procedures for the recognition of foreign qualifications in Italy

 It is possible to evaluate a foreign qualification where there is correspondence within the Italian system, both in terms of type and subject.

-The assessment is based on official documents in the original language issued by the country or by the foreign institution in question: any other document, such as a translation or self-certification, is to be considered as support for an evaluation, but does not replace or influence the intrinsic process of the evaluation.
+The assessment is based on official documents in the original language issued by the country or by the foreign institution in of reference, bearing the names of the institutions and the names of the qualifications of the reference system: any other document, such as a translation, self-certifications, and any other comparison and/or comparability referring to the official Italian qualifications, are to be considered as a support for the evaluation, but do not replace the delivery of the official documentation requested and do not influence the relative evaluation process.

 The award of a foreign qualification through "special" procedures or paths, which differ from the ordinary methods of awarding the qualification or which are the result of methods of evaluation carried out by foreign institutions or centres, are generally to be considered as cases of "substantial difference".